AndrukhivAndriy/DevOps-BaseCamp/final.md

 1. There are no user's name and passwords in all manifests;
 2. To connect to DB I used Kubernetes Secret ( step 4)
 3. To make Wordpress more secure i used **OWASP/ModSecurity**.
-Let's describe it a bit more.
+Let's describe some configuration.

 With the modsecurity-snippet option, its possible to add custom configuration to ModSecurity.
-The main config file is modsecurity.conf.
+The main config file is *modsecurity.conf*.

 Download it, first:

         kubectl -n ingress-nginx cp <ingress-controller-pod-name>:/etc/nginx/modsecurity/modsecurity.conf ./modsecurity.conf

-Make changes:
+**Make changes:**

 ...